reselbob/simple-node-grpc/server/README.md

 }

-/* Describes the response for a repeated value value, the repeated string limit, the ordinal position in the response stream
+/* Describes the response for a repeated value
- */
+ @value, the repeated string
-message RepeatResponse {
+ @counter, the ordinal position in the response stream */ message RepeatResponse {
     string value = 1;